MBSI-Inc/gazetrack-onboarding/README.md

 ### Step 3: Activate conda env and test run

 In VsCode terminal, run `conda env list` to show the list of conda environment you have.
 It should show the \* at the top, base environment.
+(If it not, try using a different terminal profile like Command Prompt, Git Bash,..
+If it still still not show any asterisk up, just continue, some machine just don't show it).

-Then run `conda activate BCI-Gazetrack` (or different name if you changed it).
+Then run `conda init` and restart the terminal.
+And then run `conda activate BCI-Gazetrack` (or different name if you changed it).
 Run `conda env list` again to confirm, the \* should be at the same line as BCI-Gazetrack.

 ![Step 3 example img](example/step3.png "Step 3")